sherinat12/portfolio/README.md

 # 🌐 Personal Portfolio

 Welcome to my personal portfolio website!
-This website showcases my skills, projects, education, and contact information.
+This portfolio highlights my journey as a Computer Science and Engineering student, showcasing my technical skills, projects, certifications, education, and experience.

 ## 🚀 About Me

-Hi, I'm Raja Sherina T, a Computer Science and Engineering student passionate about Web Development and Python Programming.
+Hi, I'm **Raja Sherina T**, a Computer Science and Engineering student with a passion for **Web Development**, **Python Programming**, and **Software Development**.

-I enjoy building responsive websites and developing real-world projects using modern technologies.
+I enjoy creating responsive and user-friendly websites while continuously learning new technologies to build real-world applications.

 ---

 ## 🛠️ Technologies Used

 - HTML5
 - CSS3
 - JavaScript
 - Responsive Web Design